ash-project/ash/documentation/topics/development/upgrading-to-3.0.md

 If you wish to send a notification for the old value and the new value, then an action cannot be done atomically.
 Bulk actions must update each record in turn, and atomic updates can't be leveraged.

-If you're comfortable with the performance implications, you can restore the previous behavior by addding `previous_values?: true` to your publications in your pub_sub notifier
+If you're comfortable with the performance implications, you can restore the previous behavior by adding `previous_values?: true` to your publications in your pub_sub notifier

 ```elixir
 publish :update, ["user:updated", :email], previous_values?: true